promodeagro/promodeagro-notes/missionstatement.md

 ## Vision

-Utlize abundant Low Cost Lands and Biodynamic farming and produce affordable organic food and deliver it with a optimized digital ecosystem.
+Utlize abundant Low Cost Lands and do Biodynamic farming and produce affordable organic food and deliver it with a optimized digital ecosystem.

 ## Strategy